 #1 Know their ‘Love Language’…

 Now I thought this one was common knowledge these days, but when I last asked a room full of entrepreneurs only one person put their hands up to say that they had heard of this.
 The Love Language concept is best known thanks to Gary Chapman, and his bestselling book The Five Love Languages: The Secret to Love That Lasts.
 And it can be a real game changer in any relationship.
 In a nutshell, we all feel loved in different ways, and we have a tendency to show our love in a way that matches our own love language.
 Great if you and your partner speak the same love language.
 But if your way of receiving love is different to your lover’s and you haven’t realised this, and responded accordingly, the chances are the love you are trying to give is getting lost in translation.
 Overtime, it’s easy to lose that loving feeling.
 You might experience it as a disconnect, like a glass wall separating the two of you.
 It’s confusing and frustrating because you do love each other.
 Take some positive action, either go online with your partner to take the test here.
-Or swat up on it, take a step back, observe, talk about it or experiment a few times with numbers 2-6 and see which ones seem to get the best responses.
+Or swat up on it, take a step back, observe, talk about it or experiment a few times with numbers 2-6 and see which ones get the best responses.
 What’s your language of love and what is your lover’s?

 #2 Say it.
 With Words of Affirmations, Encouragement, Compliments and Gratitude

 Some of us want to hear it.
 And not just those three little words all the time.
-‘I love you’ is nice but overused as a default can start to become vague and empty.
-Let’s get specific and speak from your heart.
+‘I love you’ is nice but overused can start to become vague and empty.
+Let’s get really specific and speak from your heart.
 What qualities do you most value in them?
 What are their strengths?
-What do you admire in them right now?
+What do you admire in them?
 What are you most proud of them for?
 Tell them as soon as it feels right.
 We all need encouragement from time to time.
 We all have dreams and moments of doubt.
 What words might they need to hear from you right now that encourages them to be the amazing person you see?
 What are you grateful for?
 Is it that they make your mornings easier and your days more worthwhile?
 Is it just knowing that you have them in your corner?
 Might they love to hear the words “thank you for…” just a little more often?
 And there are so many different ways we can communicate these messages these days: face-to-face, in a love note left somewhere for them to find, in a loving text or lovely voicemail.

 #3 Give it.
 The Gift of Giving.

 Some like to receive love in the form of gifts.
 It demonstrates that you’ve been paying attention and thinking of them when you’re apart.
 They love to know that they have been on your mind, and that you have taken the time to think of something they might love.
 Anticipation and surprise can play an important part in this.
 You could get something you know they like to treat themselves to - their favourite chocs, fragrance, item of clothing.
-Or something you know they’ve been wanting a while, but keep putting off because they’ve put other things first.
+Or something you know they’ve been wanting a while, but keep putting off because they’ve put other things or people first.
 Or something you spot that just feels like their thing.
 It’s not about the price tag, it’s the thought that counts.
 What thoughtful gift would your lover like to receive from you?

 #4 Just Be.
 Spend Quality Time Together.

 Time is precious.
 Some feel loved in those moments when you can both be present and spend some quality time together.
 That’s not sat in front of the TV with your smartphones and laptops out.
 Take a digital detox and put the distractions away.
 Give them your undivided attention in the here and now.
 Take a time-out to talk, laugh, sing, dance, sit, or walk together.
 Take yourselves away somewhere, for the evening / the day / the weekend or longer.
 Find something to do together.
 These moments build positive memories, which can always be relived when you take time to reflect on them together in the future.
 Maya Angelou said it best when she said “people will forget what you said, people will forget what you did, but people will never forget how you made them feel”.
-How do you make your lover feel when spending quality time in your presence?
+How do you make your lover feel when spending time in your presence?

 #5 Do it.
 With Acts of Service

 Some feel loved most when you do something for them.
 What job do they feel they have to do, that you could do for them?
 Is there something they always do for you that you could do from time to time in return?
 You might make them breakfast, some lunch, cook dinner (you can tell food is the way to my heart), or do the food shop, service their car, take the kids out, run them a bath… the possibilities are endless.
 These acts show your lover that you notice what’s going on in their world, you care for them and want to help.
 It’s easy for us each to take up certain roles, sometimes without question.
-It’s also easy to sit back and let them get on with it because they do it better (of course they do, they’ve had so much practice).
+It’s also easy to sit back and let them get on with it because they do it better (of course they do, they’ve had so much more practice).
 But life changes, boredom sets in, and sometimes we just need a change.
-What one act of service could you do for you lover to show you care?
+What one act of service could you do for your lover to show you care?

 #6 Get Physical.
 For a Deeper Connection.

 Some people need to feel your love and affection through physical intimacy.
 If their primary love language is physical touch, nothing says “I love you” more than being held or touched.
 Create an oxytocin overload with big hugs that last for at least 20 seconds, set your alarm a few minutes earlier to enjoy an early morning cuddle.
-Kiss deeper, kiss longer, know all the places they like to be kissed and hit the spot.
+Kiss deeper, kiss longer, know the places they like to be kissed and hit the spot.
 If you don’t know, ask.
 You could give them a massage; back rub, foot rub, full body, head.
 However they like it.
-And if giving massages aren’t your forte, you could take a course and learn.
+And if giving massages aren’t your forte, you could take a course to learn.
 Or book the both of you in to get massages together.
 How can you express your love and intentions through touch?

 #7 Just Do It.
 I’m talking about sex ba-by…

 I get it, you’re both either too busy or too tired, got a headache, not in the mood.
 We’ve all been there.
 Perhaps the two of you haven’t figured each other’s love languages yet, to help each other get in the mood.
 Perhaps it is just about making time.
 If I offered you a chunk of cash, could that help you find the time?
 In which case is it about time, or priorities?
 If it is something the two of you would like more of, and are struggling to find the right time JFDI!
 Schedule it.
 We all have different sex drives, times in the day / week / month when we are more up for it than others.
 Track it, work it out between you, or make a commitment to getting it on.
 Your drives can increase and become more in sync.
 It’s like anything associated with the brain and the body, it works on a use it or lose it principle.
-The more you do it, the more you will want it.
+The more you do it, the more you want it.
 It ramps up our testosterone levels, delivers more oxytocin with more touching and cuddling, and gives you a hit of the reward chemical dopamine, which can make you want more.

 #8 Schedule a regular date night